kubernetes/kubernetes/docs/user-guide/images.md

 { "https://index.docker.io/v1/": { "auth": "ZmFrZXBhc3N3b3JkMTIK", "email": "jdoe@example.com" } }
 ```
 The notable differences are:
-- there is no `"auths"` wrapping
+- There is no `"auths"` wrapping
+- It must be on a single line.
-- the url must be prefixed with the url scheme `https://`
+- The url must be prefixed with the url scheme `https://`: if you login to your private registry with `docker login <registry.domain>` without the `https://` scheme, it will not be present in the `config.json` but is required for the `.dockercfg` used by `imagePullSecret`.

-- it must be on a single line.
+If you have multiple registries, they will show as multiple entries under `"auths":`.
+You will need to create an `imagePullSecret` for each entry.

-copy the config.json file over to `~/.dockercfg` and modify to match the above.
+Copy the config.json file over to `~/.dockercfg` and modify to match the one-liner object above.

 Then put the resulting `.dockercfg` file into a [secret resource](secrets.md).
 For example: